3-day Moselle Valley itinerary

 The Geierlay is 100 meters high and 360 meters long, located in the heart of the Hunsrück mountains.
 When we arrived early in the afternoon it was pretty crowded.
 It seems like this place is no more a well-kept treasure…I do understand why; it’s a truly unique experience to walk above the valley from Mörsdorf to Sosberg.
 Such gorgeous surroundings, especially during the fall season.

-I was so excited to visit the fairy tale Burg Eltz!
+I was beyond excited to visit the fairy tale Burg Eltz!
 From the parking lot, you can either walk or take the shuttle bus (which only runs from April – November when the castle is open for tours) towards this pretty chateau.
 The shuttle bus leaves from the parking lot next to the Antonius Chapel and will drop you off at the iconic bridge entering the castle.

+However, we didn’t take the bus.
 We took the ‘scenic’ walking route, which is a 2-km walk.
 We didn’t notice anything special about this path though.
 I think my imagination ran wild when I saw the word ‘scenic’.
 I at least expected to see rose petals guiding us to the castle, haha.

 When we arrived at the entrance a large group just left the castle, so we got lucky.
 There’s something magical about this 800-year old castle, hidden in the forest, and located atop a 70 meter high rock.
 It’s one of the best-preserved castles of its kind.
 The Eltz family, who still owns it today, keeps this place in superb conditions.
 It also may have helped this castle was never destroyed or overtaken.
 A Moselle Valley must-visit if you ask me!